 Plenty of other creators earn a living from TikTok, but don’t expect to pocket millions right away.
-Your financial success on the platform depends on your monetization strategy, as well as your posts and following.
+Your financial success on the platform depends on your monetization strategy, as well as your posts and following (check out our guide to learn the best time to post on TikTok).
 TikTok influencers with 100,000 followers can expect to earn an estimated between $500 to $2,000 for a branded product placement in a video.
 Growing and selling an account with the same number of followers can earn you around $1,000 to $2,000.

 How many followers do you need on TikTok to get paid?